 About the data

-This measure shows the proportions of people who were overweight or obese.
+This measure indicates the proportions of people who were overweight or obese.

 Methodology